fairfax-newsnow/adonis-pickler/README.md

 * self-defined enum object which is an attribute inside a case class
 * Limited support for an attribute of Any type inside a case class

+This pickler is using implicit materializer macro.  http://docs.scala-lang.org/overviews/macros/implicits.html

 ##Json format
 Adonis pickler is designed to provide just enough information in the Json data to minimize the overhead while enable it to be de-serialized to Scala object.
 Let's have a quick look on the various Json formats of some sample Scala data by running the following command under the folder `adonis-pickler`